 City Guides, Japan, Kyoto

-2 Days in Kyoto Itinerary: Complete Travel Guide for First-time Visitors
+2 Days in Kyoto Itinerary: Things to Do For First-time Visitors

 comments 18

-Nestled in the heart of Japan, Kyoto is a cultural capital renowned for its rich history and stunning beauty.
-Once the imperial capital, it features 17 UNESCO World Heritage Sites.
-Kyoto is the perfect example of Japan’s rich cultural heritage.
+Kyoto is a cultural capital renowned for its rich history and stunning beauty.
+Once the imperial capital, Kyoto is the perfect example of Japan’s rich cultural heritage – it features 17 UNESCO World Heritage Sites.
 The city’s traditional wooden architecture and serene temples offer a glimpse into its illustrious past, making it a must-visit destination for anyone interested in Japanese culture.

-I have been fortunate to visit Kyoto three times so far: first during the breathtaking Sakura (Spring) season, then again during the vibrant Momiji (Fall) season, and finally during the pandemic when international tourism had yet to return to Japan.
+I have been fortunate to have visited Kyoto three times: first during the breathtaking Sakura season in the Spring, then the vibrant Momiji season in Autumn, and finally during the pandemic when international tourism had yet to return to Japan.

-Each visit allowed me to experience Kyoto at its best.
-I can’t wait to share everything I know about this beautiful city with you in this post!
+Each visit has allowed me to experience Kyoto at its best.
+I really can’t wait to share everything I have learned about this beautiful city with you in this post!

 Yasaka Pagoda in Higashiyama District in Kyoto